spotDL/spotify-downloader/docs/usage.md

   --proxy PROXY         Http(s) proxy server for download song.
-Example: http://host:port --create-skip-file    Create skip file for successfully downloaded file --respect-skip-file   If a file with the extension .skip exists, skip download
+Example: http://host:port --create-skip-file    Create skip file for successfully downloaded file --respect-skip-file   If a file with the extension .skip exists, skip download --sync-remove-lrc     Remove lrc files when using sync operation when downloading songs

 Web options:
   --host HOST           The host to use for the web server.